coolshare/ReactReduxPattern/README.md

  - <b>React patterns</b>. the following patterns are used in the application

    1). *Container/Component*.
-It is used under /components/Patterns: all the components are written with this pattern.<br/>
+It is used under /components/Patterns: all the components under this directory are written with this pattern.<br/>

    2). *State hoisting and Stateless function (pure function)*: Events are changes in state.
 Their data needs to be passed to stateful container components parents.
 Example (in VideoContainer.js and VideoComponent.js):

 	   The event handler resides in VideoContainer and VideoComponent hoists the data entered by users to